Displaying present location in the site.

 NEC collects human rights-related reports from customers and residents of local communities through the Customer Communications Center.

-Whistleblowing Systems’ Operational Status
+Whistle Blowing Systems’ Operational Status

-In fiscal 2024, a total of 109 cases were reported to the HR Hotline including harassment, human relations and work environment-related cases.
+In fiscal year 2025, a total of 150 cases were reported to the HR Hotline including harassment, human relations and work environment-related cases.

 Relevant divisions work together to resolve the contents of consultations to the HR Hotline, which are also reported to the Risk Control and Compliance Committee for the ongoing enhancement of awareness so as to prevent recurrence.